 Conduct Tests and Gather User Feedback

-Just as UX research leads to identifying product aspects, testing leads to a focused product.
-This requires UX writers to conduct quality assurance tests before launching a product and work alongside the development and marketing teams to ensure that the product is intuitive, especially for first-time users.
+Just as UX research identifies product aspects, testing leads to a focused product.
+This requires UX writers to conduct quality assurance tests before launching a product and work alongside the development and marketing teams to ensure the product is intuitive, especially for first-time users.

 to ensure that the product meets the needs of the target audience and is